 I have no memory of this entire day until 10:00pm.
 I have three times the legal amount of alcohol in me.
 No food.
 There is no evidence of where or how I drank.
 My memory of this day is gone.
 I do not remember even wanting to drink.

 I am a writer/illustrator living on a lake with wild animals.
 I am in the lovely winter of my life.
-About five weeks earlier I begin to hold down one meal every other day, accompanied by severe intestinal issues keeping me homebound and absent from my treasured healing AA meetings, my daily connections to service work, and my beloved friends in The Rooms.
+About five weeks earlier I begin to hold down one meal every other day, accompanied by severe intestinal issues keeping me homebound and absent from my treasured healing recovery meetings, my daily connections to service work, and my beloved friends.

 The Great Spirit is good and kind.
 I am kept for observation at the hospital.
 My daughter, Kirsten, mortified and worried beyond words, has lost her voice from screaming.